20preetika/Credit-Risk-Monitoring-System/README.md

 - Which loan purposes contribute most to charge-offs?
 - Which borrowers fall into high-risk categories?
 - How does interest rate vary across loan grades?
+- Which financial indicators contribute to borrower risk?

 ---